Brandon-Haney/PlexCache-R/README.md

 - **11/25 - Handling of script_folder link**: Old version had a hardcoded link to the script folder instead of using the user-defined setting.
 - **11/25 - Adding logic so a 401 error when looking for watched-media doesn't cause breaking errors**: Seems it's only possible to get 'watched files' data from home users and not remote friends, and the 401 error would stop the script working?
 Added some logic to plex_api.py.
 - **11/25 - Ended up totally changing several functions, and adding some new ones, to fix all the issues with remote users and watchlists and various other things**: So the changelog became way too difficult to maintain at this point cos it was just a bunch of stuff.
 Hence this changing to a new version of PlexCache.
+- **28/11/25** - Fixed the setup.py script to automatically set the correct plex root directory for media, and the correct media folder paths.
+These can still be manually corrected if your setup is different/unique.